top of page

 In Her Own Footsteps is the project that started D.J.'s writing career, initially as a research paper while he was studying history at Queen's University, followed by three subsequent decades of research to turn it into the first novel in a trilogy about the life of Flora Amelia Ross, told as truthfully as surviving documents permit.

 D.J.
-Richardson's writing also includes screenplays (member of the Writer's Guild, west), and articles that appear on this website and on the companion site www.FloraRoss.com.
-He is also the author of legal articles that appear on the websites of various legal publications, relating to the day-job he's continued since graduating from Stanford Law School.
-D.J. is presently at work on the next book in the Flora Ross trilogy, Matron of the Asylum, and a book on the life of John Butts in post-gold rush San Francisco.
+Richardson's writing includes screenplays (member of the Writer's Guild, west), and articles that appear on this website and on the companion site www.FloraRoss.com.
+He is also the author of articles that appear on the websites of various legal publications, relating to the day-job he's continued since graduating from Stanford Law School.
+D.J. is presently at work on the next book in the Flora Ross trilogy, Matron of the Asylum, and a book on the life of John Butts in post-gold rush San Francisco, The Trial of Ned McGowan.

 In Her Own Footsteps is now available.
 Links to retailers can be found by clicking below: